tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

 FTClient/FTServer (c) 2012 Tom Whitner

- FTClient/FTServer provides a pair of application which offer a rudminetary implementation of the File Transfer Protocol (FTP).
+ FTClient/FTServer provides a pair of application which offers a rudimentary implementation of the File Transfer Protocol (FTP).

  These applications use two ports for communication:
- - Command Port (8189) - This port is used to communicate commands
- - Data Port (8190) - This port is used to transfer the files
+  Command Port (8189) - This port is used to communicate commands Data Port (8190) - This port is used to transfer the files

  These applications support sending and receiving both ascii and binary files.